danvega/danvega-dev/blog/2019/05/17/vue-cli-error.md

  [ 'info', 'warn', 'error', 'debug', 'trace', 'silent' ]
 ```

 Still not sure what has caused this but it could be the `vue-cli-service` itself.
-There workaround is to create a new file in the root of your project `vue.config.js` that contains the following:
+The workaround is to create a new file in the root of your project `vue.config.js` that contains the following:

 ```javascript
 module.exports = {